Anidimma/Anidimma/README.md

 The skills I offer as a Data Scientist are:

-1. Data Collection & Insights:
+- Data Collection & Insights
 - A&B testing
 - Exploratory data analysis
 - Data wrangling, cleaning, tidying